Resip10/job-seeker/README.md

 - **Custom Hooks** - Reusable logic for data fetching and state updates
 - **Context Providers** - JobsContext, ProfileContext, and AuthContext for organized state management

+### Development Tools & Code Quality

+- **ESLint** - Advanced linting with TypeScript, React, and accessibility rules
+- **Prettier** - Code formatting for consistent style across the project
+- **Husky** - Git hooks for pre-commit code quality checks
+- **lint-staged** - Run linters only on staged files for faster commits

 ## 📦 Installation

 1. **Clone the repository**